imranzaheer612/imranzaheer612/README.md

 # 🏄‍♂️ Imran Zaheer

-**`Digital Craftsman (Developer/Creator)`**
+**`Software Engineer (Developer/Creator)`**

-I'm an indie developer and tech enthusiast.
+I’m an software developer and tech enthusiast.
+Working in C, Java, Dotnet and PostgreSQL Internals.
 All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.
 Love to work on new technologies and am always eager to learn new ones.
-Interested in Networks, Web, and System Designs.
+Interested in Networks, System Designs and Database Internals.

    <p align="left">
       <a href="https://github.com/imranzaheer612?tab=repositories">